Gonadotropin-Releasing Hormone (Gn-RH) Antagonists

 - Potential for liver damage, shown by increased blood liver enzymes

 These are not all the possible side effects of Gn-Rh antagonists.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Gn-Rh antagonists.
+Talk to your doctor about what to expect when taking Gn-Rh antagonists.
+You also should call your doctor if you have any changes that concern you when taking Gn-Rh antagonists.

 Things to know about Gn-RH antagonists